What yoga poses should you avoid after birth?

 New mothers have postpartum bleeding (called lochia) that can last until the sixth week after delivery.
 They may have stitches and swelling in the perineal area, and some of them can also experience incontinence (uncontrolled leakage of urine or faeces), constipation and haemorrhoids.

-In addition breasts may be sore and leaky; hormone levels remain unbalanced for some time and there’s a whole new demanding rhythm to adapt to.
+In addition, breasts may be sore and leaky; hormone levels remain unbalanced for some time and there’s a whole new demanding rhythm to adapt to.

 A common response is to want to get back to “normal” as soon as possible: to recover in record time and put on the pre-pregnancy jeans as if nothing had happened.
-The truth is, the postnatal body needs a few weeks or even months to heal from the inside out.
+The truth is that the postnatal body needs a few weeks or even months to heal from the inside out.

 Losing weight is not a priority at this time.
 A balanced and nutritious diet to support the new mother and baby (if breastfeeding) is essential to keep them both healthy and strong.

-As a general rule, during the immediate postpartum period extreme fatigue is very common so it is always better to choose sleep and rest over physical activity.
 As you begin to resume your yoga practice, do so gradually and lovingly.
 Spend the first few weeks doing mild breath work and gentle pelvic floor exercises; more challenging practices should be left out for the first 12 to 16 weeks.

 What are the practices to avoid right after giving birth and why?